12 Surreal Xinjiang You Need to Experience

 12. Urumqi

-As the world’s most inland major city, Urumqi sits farther from any ocean than any other urban center on earth.
-This modern metropolis serves as the perfect gateway to Xinjiang’s natural wonders while offering its own cultural treasures.
-The name means “beautiful pasture” in Mongolian, hinting at its history.
+As the world’s most inland major city – farther from any ocean than anywhere else on earth – Urumqi serves as your gateway to Xinjiang’s natural wonders while offering fascinating cultural experiences of its own.
+The name means “beautiful pasture” in Mongolian, hinting at the region’s pastoral heritage beneath this modern metropolis of diverse cultures.

 Embrace tranquility along the Urumqi River, where nature's whispers create a serene symphony